 PETA probably wouldn’t approve of the latter technique, but it's humorous touches like this that allow Incredible Express to charm.
 The upbeat optimism of its whimsical CBeebies capitalism proving as infectious as the plate-spinning challenge at the game’s heart.

-Incredible Express HD
+Incredible Express HD review

 A charming choo-choo challenge that doesn't run out of steam

 Liked that?
 Read this...